mahendraketut/timedoor-test/README.md

 php artisan db:seed --class=RatingSeeder
 ```

 Note: This command will seed the database with initial data.
 If users encounter issues with the seeding process due to a large amount of fake data, they can adjust the seed request quantity for each seeder in their respective seeder files.
+Execute each seeder sequentially, starting with AuthorSeeder, followed by BookCategorySeeder, BookSeeder, and RatingSeeder.
+This is done because each database table has its own corresponding relationships (foreign keys).

 Serve the project: